 Classic panels – Short panels also add depth to the door while adding beauty to your home’s exterior.
 The classic style is the most common design and compliments the largest variety of home styles.

 Adding windows to a garage door is an option and a great economical way to add light to the garage’s interior.
 There are a variety of options and styles to choose from.
-Art glass or leaded stained glass panels, can also be used to create a dramatic effect for your home’s exterior.
+Art glass or leaded stained glass panels can also be used to create a dramatic effect on your home’s exterior.
 Most window designs are created by adding an insert over a standard window panel.
 This can be done at the time of initial installation or later on.

 Some samples of glass types available are: